siberianfox/g2wiki/g2core-REST-Examples.md

 _Note: To send Gcode or to invoke long-running JSON commands that require asynchronous handling see [operation](#operations)._

 ### `GET /machine`
 Return machine objects and/or attributes by a JSON specification in the request body.
-The following calling styles are supported:
+The following calling styles are supported.
+ANy can return all object data, or nodes only if `?nodes_only=true` is used:

 ```
 (body omitted)              no body provided.
-Return entire machine or nodes if nodes_only
+Return entire machine
 { }                         key is empty object.
 Return entire machine
 {"stat":null}               key is freestanding; not part of an object (system state)
 {"x":null}                  key is an object (X axis)